sillsdev/web-languageforge/README.md

 Even though we no longer use Eclipse for web development, we [install](https://marketplace.eclipse.org/content/monjadb) the MonjaDB plugin for browsing and updating MongoDB.

-Once the MongaDB plugin is installed, access `MongoDB` from the Eclipse menu and select `Connect`.
-Click `OK` and you should see the contents of MongoDB.
+Once the MonjaDB plugin is installed, access `MonjaDB` from the Eclipse menu and select `Connect`.
+Set the database name to `scriptureforge` (both sites use the same database).
+Keep the other default settings and click `OK` and you should see the contents of the database.

 ### PhpStorm ###